 Often campaigns are a combination of direct marketing and brand awareness campaigns.
 E.g:

 Car industry.
-You know all those commercials where a car drives a cowboy with a three-day beard, pronounced jaws and a grim look… he drives through some roadless, alone against everyone, and in the background HDR clouds and a drone circling around him as he comes out and looks thoughtfully into the distance… that is a brand awareness campaign.
+You know all those commercials where a car drives a cowboy with a three-day beard, pronounced jaws and a grim look… he drives through some roadless, alone against everyone, and in the background HDR clouds and a drone circle around him as he comes out and looks thoughtfully into the distance… that is a brand awareness campaign.
 However, if a billboard appears “driving a new Ford for only 100 euros a month”, it is direct marketing.

-If the direct marketing is used too much by strong brands, it can damage their reputation and value, it should not be exaggerated.
+If direct marketing is used too much by strong brands, it can damage their reputation and value, it should not be exaggerated.
 Imagine, for example, if Mercedes were constantly on some stocks scurrying around the city, over time one would get the impression that “every fool can buy a Mercedes” and its high price would no longer make sense.

 For example, what would happen in this case?

 There would probably be a queue in front of the Gucci store and sales would jump like crazy.
 In the short term.

 However, if Gucci kept doing actions like this, then a pop star or a lady with a high budget would come and think “eh, I’m not going to buy what every poor thing can buy anymore, I’ll take Louis Vuitton.”
 In the long run, Gucci would lower its brand to the level of a “bag with the Chinese” and could not cost nearly as much as today.

 So, the relationship between direct marketing and brand awareness marketing is an extremely subtle thing and there is no room for mistakes.
 This is why a marketing strategy is always entrusted to people with experience because every unmeasured move can drastically affect the entire company.